February 28th, 2020 12:00am

 This may sound cliché and the darling advice from many a new age proponent.
 But unless you are sick right now, you face no danger right now.
 Whatever your doctor has told you is not with you right now.
 Possibilities abound, but right now, they mean nothing.
-Focus on what you are doing right now—whom are with; what activity are you doing.
+Focus on what you are doing right now—who are with; what activity are you doing.

 I know this is a hard one for many people.
-But with technology, there are several apps that can help you with this.
+But with technology, several apps can help you with this.
 I like the app Calm.
 Meditation can prevent the AB from taking over your entire being.
 If you prefer prayer, you can still use these apps.
 You will define your meditation.
 It will be yours and it will introduce you to your higher mind the gateway to a personal power, which I view as our Divine nature.
 I am not saying that this will help reverse your bad news or cure you, but it will help you be less fearful.

 3. Ask, “Why me”, but only once